 While Austin may be known as Bat City, did you know that San Antonio has its own reputation with this fang-tastic creature?

-Just 25 miles from the Alamo City, you can watch 15 million Mexican Freetail bats soar into the evening sky — making it the world’s largest-known bat colony.
+Just 25 miles north of the Alamo City, you can watch 15 million Mexican Freetail bats soar into the evening sky — making it the world’s largest-known bat colony.

 Bracken Cave Preserve

-Owned by Bat Conservation International (BCI), Bracken Cave Preserve is located near Natural Bridge Caverns and is open during the summer months as this is the time the bats become migratory.
+Owned by Bat Conservation International (BCI), Bracken Cave Preserve is located near Natural Bridge Caverns and is open during the summer months, when the bats become migratory.

 The bat colony